aquova/bouncer/README.md

 The bot has several moderation features:

 - Logging of user warnings
-    - Moderators can log user warnings with the command `!warned @USERNAME message`, where `@USERNAME` is the mention of the offending user, and `message` are notes to be saved with the warning (such as why they were warned).
+    - Moderators can log user warnings with the command `!warn @USERNAME message`, where `@USERNAME` is the mention of the offending user, and `message` are notes to be saved with the warning (such as why they were warned).
     - Warnings are saved both in a channel specified in `config.json`, as well as saved to a local database.
 - Logging of user bans
     - Similar to warnings, bans can be logged with `!banned @USERNAME message`